This is a false colour photograph of an adenovirus particle seen under an electron microscope.

 The Mesozoic Era is one of three geologic eras of the Phanerozoic eon.
 The division of time into eras dates back to Giovanni Arduino, in the 18th century, although his original name for the era now called the 'Mesozoic' was 'Secondary' (making the modern era the 'Tertiary').
 Lying between the Paleozoic and the Cenozoic, Mesozoic means 'middle animals', derived from Greek prefix meso-/μεσο- for 'between' and zoon/ζωον meaning animal or 'living being'.
 It is often called the 'Age of Medieval Life' or the 'Age of the Dinosaurs', after the dominant fauna of the era.

-tectonic, climatic and evolutionary activity.
+The Mesozoic was a time of tectonic, climatic and evolutionary activity.
 The continents gradually shifted from a state of connectedness into their present configuration; the rifting provided for speciation and other important evolutionary developments.
 The climate was exceptionally warm throughout the period, also playing an important role in the evolution and diversification of new animal species.
 By the end of the era, the basis of modern life was in place.

 Mesozoic Era